Zacatepec Chatino: History

 Although Spanish is the official language in San Marcos Zacatepec, Oaxaca, many government officials communicate in Zacatepec Chatino.
 A study conducted by Villard revealed that majority of the younger population are monolingual Spanish speakers.

 Geographic distribution

 Zacatepec Chatino is only spoken in San Marcos Zacatepec, Oaxaca in the Sierra Madre region of Mexico.

 Dialects/Varieties

 Since Zacatepec Chatino is unintelligible with other Chatino varieties, it does not have any other dialects or varieties associated with it.

 Phonology

+There are nine vowel sounds both oral and nasal: